ypinhsuan/tp/docs/DeveloperGuide.md

 2. Tutor's Pet shows a list of students
 3. User requests to edit a specific student in the list
 4. User provides the parameters that are to be edited
-5. Tutor's Pet edits the student's contact information
+5. Tutor's Pet edits the student's information

     Use case ends.